gianlazz/Lazztech.Cloud/GianDevNotes.md

 - https://api.slack.com/tutorials/tunneling-with-ngrok

 I want to figure out some infrastructer as code, scriptable provisioning deployment and configuring for my lazz.tech domain name.
 Should I use teraform for this?

+## Monday, August 10, 2018
+#### Sprint 6, Deploying with Azure DevOps CI/CD

+I have to deploy my app.
+As it is right now, authentication is not really very urgent as there's not really any way to do anything but get the data, there's no creating, deleting or updating.
+There's also not really any super private data yet either.
+So now would be an okay time to deploy and setup my CI/CD pipeline.
+After that I'll make a Webapi project with the included optional authentication which will serve as the application facade rest api for all consuming clients.
+At that point I can add the rest of the data modifying operations to the rest api behind authentication.

+Out of the given options I could use:
+- Jenkins
+- TravisCI
+- Azure DevOps(VsTs)

+Or any of the other myriad of options.
+First and formost I do actually want to get this project deployed and some degree of completion so shooting to get everything perfect with a self rolled open source solution may hinder that.
+And out of the practical solutions Azure DevOps, which was just announced as the successor of VsTs offers everything I need and is the only one that does it all free of charge for private repos.
+So that's what I'm going to start with.
+I can always make it an effort to strive towards a more proprietery solution later as I hate vendor lock in but for now it seems perfect as I do want to deliver after all.

+I don't really care where it's hosted to start with.
+Initially it would be okay to use azure as long as I can still lift and shift.
+Ideally I want to self host and be able to switch between hosting solutions without too much friction.

+I think I may still be able to setup my continous deployment pipeline with Azure DevOps to self host but I'm not certain.
+That may have to be a sprint of it's own.
+I do see they have a discounted self hosting option which would be a good option however the first project is free anyways so it doesn't matter.